saqlain2204/NLP-101/README.md

 # Language Modeling 101

-This repository contains code, notes, and experiments for learning about language modeling, inspired by the [Stanford CS336: Large Language Models](https://web.stanford.edu/class/cs336/) course.
+This repository contains code, notes, and experiments for learning about language modeling.

 ## Contents